DerekHodgson/food2forkAPI/README.md

 By changing the argument outputFull to FALSE when using the function masterF2F(), you can have it only output the ingredients grouped by recipe into lists.

-The analysis code is coming soon.
+Data cleaning (https://github.com/DerekHodgson/food2forkDataCleaning) and analysis code is coming soon.